 When did spoken language first emerge as a tool of communication, and how is it different from the way in which other animals communicate?

-As Prof. Mark Pagel, at the School of Biological Sciences at the University of Reading in the United Kingdom, explains in a “question and answer” feature for BMC Biology, human language is quite a unique phenomenon in the animal kingdom.
+As Prof. Mark Pagel, at the School of Biological Sciences at the University of Reading in the United Kingdom,

 While other animals do have their own codes for communication — to indicate, for instance, the presence of danger, a willingness to mate, or the presence of food — such communications are typically “repetitive instrumental acts” that lack a formal structure of the kind that humans use when they utter sentences.

 By contrast, Prof. Pagel adds, human language has two distinctive characteristics.
 These are: